-The ABS, Treasury, Department of Health and Ageing (DoHA) and state and territory health authorities provide most of the basic data used in the health expenditure database.
+The Australian Bureau of Statistics (ABS), Treasury, Department of Health and Ageing (DoHA) and state and territory health authorities provide most of the basic data used in the health expenditure database.
 Other major data sources are the Department of Veterans' Affairs (DVA), the Private Health Insurance Administration Council (PHIAC), Comcare, and the major workers compensation and compulsory third-party motor vehicle insurers in each state and territory.